WA Major Projects Conference 2025

 • The Spatial WA digital platform will maximise the value of the State's data by creating a spatially accurate 4D virtual representation of the built and natural environment, supporting key Government priorities around infrastructure delivery, planning reforms and emergency preparedness

-Darren Mottolini, Director, Spatial WA
+Darren Mottolini, Program Director, Spatial WA

 Darren Mottolini